About Queensland Water and Land Carers

 The Department of Natural Resources, Mines and Energy

-QWaLC is funded by a ministerial directive from the Minister for Natural Resources and Mines.
+QWaLC was initially funded by a ministerial directive from the Minister for Natural Resources and Mines.

-The funding provided by the State Government gives us the ability to work on behalf of thousands of natural resource management volunteers across Queensland and to advocate on their behalf independently at all levels of the decision-making process.
-This is a three year contract.
+The current funding received from DNRME, provided by the State Government gives us the ability to work on behalf of thousands of natural resource management volunteers across Queensland and to advocate on their behalf independently at all levels of the decision-making process.
+This is a three year contract until 2022.

 National Landcare Network